meirlazar/motionaudio/README.md

 # motion_with_audio_arecord

+# Purpose:
-# Purpose: This project uses the popular motion (Motion Detection and recording) Linux application.
-This project adds a separate audio recording process with arecord, that starts when the video recording proces starts, and when the video recording process stops, so does the audio.
-Then this application will combine the two files (audio and video) using ffmpeg into a single file (mkv or mp4).
+This project uses the popular motion (https://github.com/Motion-Project/motion) (Motion Detection and recording) Linux application.
+This project adds a separate audio recording process using 'arecord', that starts recording when the video recording process is initiated by motion
+It also stops recording when the video recording process stops, terminated by motion.
+Then the audio and video files are merged using ffmpeg into a single file (mkv or mp4).

 # Prereqs
 1. Install motion, arecord, ffmpeg pgrep, pkill, v4l2-utils